gomorizsolt/react-theme-toggle-button/README.md

 npm run dev:example
 ```

-Changes made to any of the running instances will live-reload the underlying dev server.
+Changes made to any of the running instances will live-reload the underlying dev server and will be reflected on active instances.

 ## License